 Conwy Platform Overview

-The Conwy Field is located in Block 110/12a in the East Irish Sea, approximately 33km west of the nearest UK coastline at Great Orme.
+The Conwy Field is located in Block 110/12a in the East Irish Sea, approximately 33km North of Llandudno in North Wales.
 Conwy is a 12km tie-back to the ENI-operated Doulas Field installation in adjacent Block 110/13b.
 Conwy will be 100% owned and operated by Tailwind Energy, and as of mid-2018, was producing approximately 8,000 barrels of oil a day.

 The Conwy Field was discovered by EOGUKL in June 2009 and has subsequently been developed via a Not Permanently Attended Installation (the ‘’Conway NPAI’’) with three platform production wells, one water injection well and one condensate injection well.
 Production from the Conwy field commenced in March 2016.